Q: What is Dry Decorating?

 Q: That "Welcome Page" Statement of yours... it's pretty firm.
 Are you serious?

 Actually yes, we are.
 Quite serious.
 That's not so say that decorating isn't tons of fun, it is!
 Otherwise we wouldn't still be doing this year after year.
 But that being said, it's the most fun when you go into it with the right attitude.
 If you're a returning participant, you most likely could relate to at least one or two points in the statement ... but then again you're sitting here reading this website now, planning to sign up this year.
 How bad can it be.
 So bottom line: yes, we are serious about needing to be flexible.
 But we are also serious about having a great time!

 Q: What if I can't get in or it's past the registration deadline?

-Here is a list of self-built floats that may need volunteers.
+Contact Kathleen to be placed on the waitlist and also here is a list of self-built floats that may need volunteers.